5 Ways to Speed up Your Concrete Moisture Testing

 This is where moisture testing comes in.
 The earlier you can test and get actionable results, the earlier decisions can be made about how and when to move forward.
-Of course, ASTM F2170 requires a 72-hour equilibration period before you can conduct a documentable relative humidity (RH) test in a drilled hole.
+Of course, ASTM F2170 requires a 72-hour now 24-hour equilibration period before you can conduct a documentable relative humidity (RH) test in a drilled hole.
 That doesn’t mean you don’t have options on how to speed up testing without sacrificing accuracy or reliability of the results.

 Here are five tips you want to take to speed up your concrete moisture testing:

 #1 Take Readings at 1-Hour and 24 Hours after Drilling Test Holes

 You can’t document a reading until you’ve waited 72 hours if you want to conduct an ASTM F2170-compliant RH test.
 That doesn’t mean you have to wait that long to get actionable data.
 In fact, you can cut your decision time down by up to 67 percent.
 That should certainly help planning and managing budget costs.

 Science has proven you don’t have to wait 72 hours before making a decision.
 The numbers look basically the same at the 24-hour mark.
 The reliability of the early testing results is one of the key findings of a soon-to-be-released Precision and Bias (P&B) study that was conducted by an independent laboratory under the direction of an ASTM task group.

 So while you can’t document RH test results until 72 hours in order to comply with ASTM F2170, you can confidently use the 24-hour reading to accelerate decision-making about the project timeline.